Hiking Cates Park - panoramic view

 Views and Wildlife

 The park's positioning on Burrard Inlet provides expansive water views toward the North Shore mountains, with Mount Seymour and the peaks around Deep Cove forming a dramatic backdrop.
-From the higher trail sections, you'll catch glimpses of downtown Vancouver's skyline across the water, creating an interesting juxtaposition of urban and natural landscapes.
+From the trail sections, you'll catch glimpses of downtown Vancouver's skyline across the water.

 Wildlife viewing opportunities are genuinely impressive for such an accessible location.
 Bald eagles frequently soar overhead and often perch in the large trees near the water, especially during salmon runs.
-Harbor seals are common in the inlet waters, and you might spot them hauled out on logs or rocks during low tide.
+Harbor seals are common in the inlet waters.
 The forested sections host typical coastal birds including Steller's jays, varied thrushes, and several woodpecker species.
 Early morning or late afternoon visits increase your chances of wildlife encounters.

 Cultural Significance

-Throughout the park, interpretive signs share the history of the Tsleil-Waututh Nation, whose ancestral territory includes this entire area.
-These educational displays provide context about thousands of years of Indigenous presence and the ongoing cultural significance of this land.
+Cates Park's ancestral name is Whey-ah-Wichen, a Tsleil-Waututh word meaning 'faces the wind.'
+The park sits on traditional Tsleil-Waututh territory with thousands of years of Indigenous presence.
+Throughout the park, interpretive signs share the history and cultural significance of this land.
 The signs are thoughtfully placed at natural rest stops along the trails, offering opportunities to learn while taking in the surroundings that have sustained communities for millennia.

 Trail Conditions and Navigation